matkoniecz/osm_bot_abstraction_layer/README.md

 - experienced OSM editors
 - following OSM rules

-Anyone who runs automated edits is responsible for all problems that appear, including ones caused bugs in external libraries like this one.
+Anyone who runs automated edits is responsible for all problems that appear, including ones caused by bugs in external libraries like this one.

 I eliminated all bugs that I noticed, after all I am using this code myself, but some are still lurking.
 Issue reports and pull requests are welcomed!